 - Not making too many credit applications when you are likely to be turned down as a refused application will lower your score

 - Making sure all other payments are up to date and studying details of any defaults and disputing and pieces of information you feel are inaccurate.

 CCJ will be removed from your credit report after six years.
 If you find that a CCJ is still on your credit profile after six years and after it has been paid off in full, you should contact the credit reference agency and ask for it to be removed.

 Can I get a Suits Me® Account with a CCJ?

 If you’ve received a CCJ and are wanting to try and rebuilt your credit score, a Suits Me® account may be a suitable option.
 Although most high street banks will be reluctant to let you open a bank account with them, at Suits Me® we don’t check your credit record – so if you’ve got a CCJ or have been through bankruptcy, it doesn’t matter to us – we accept 99.8% of all applicants.

-Your current account will come with a wide range of banking features that you can use to manage your money, including: a debit card, online banking, mobile banking app, the ability to set up direct debits and standing orders (which if paid on time, will help to increase your credit score), UK bank transfers (international transfers are available via a partner in the Suits Me app) and an exclusive cashback reward programme.
+Your Suits Me® account will come with a wide range of banking-like features that you can use to manage your money, including: a debit card, online account, mobile app, the ability to set up direct debits and standing orders (which if paid on time, will help to increase your credit score), UK transfers (international transfers are available via a partner in the Suits Me® app) and an exclusive cashback reward programme.